Unifying flavors of fault tolerance with the ZX calculus: Introduction

 \section{Introduction}

 The introduction of Kitaev's toric code in 1996 \cite{kitaev2003} has spurred a host of research in fault-tolerant quantum computation and topological condensed-matter physics.
-Whereas a quantum error-correcting code is sufficient to address the problem of quantum communication through noisy physical channels, it is generally not sufficient to realize universal fault-tolerant quantum computation.
-A further prerequisite for fault tolerance is the availability of quantum memory, i.e., a fault-tolerant protocol that allows the preservation of quantum information over time.
-Such a quantum memory can be implemented in various ways.
-Over the past decades, several models of fault-tolerant quantum computation have been developed.
-In this article, we focus on the following four:
+Whereas a quantum error-correcting code describes how information is protected at a given instant (snapshot), fault-tolerant computing describes an interactive process through which classical control can repeatedly operate on encoded quantum information without ever leaving relevant observables unprotected.
+In this article, we compare the description of quantum memory, the simplest fault-tolerant primitive, as described in the following four models:

 \textbf{1.
 Circuit-based quantum computation (\textbf{CBQC}).} In this model~\cite{dennis2002}, the quantum computer is an array of physical qubits, often arranged on a 2D grid.
 It is possible to perform single-qubit gates and measurements, as well as entangling two-qubit gates, usually between nearest neighbors in the grid.
 A quantum memory is implemented by using these operations to repeatedly measure the surface-code stabilizer operators.
 The measurement outcomes are used to detect and correct errors corrupting the physical qubits, as well as errors in the measurement outcomes.
 In the absence of noise and errors, all stabilizer measurement outcomes involved in fault tolerance have predetermined outcomes, i.e. there is no intrinsic randomness in the outcomes.